WalkerTexas-coder/rails_jwt_demo/README.md

   jwt_secret_key: [cmd+v]

  ```
-- SPECIAL NOTE: spaces only, no tabs!
+- SPECIAL NOTE: spaces and returns only, no tabs!
 - Close the tab and you should see => File encrypted and saved.

 ## Devise Routes